A Fall Wisconsin Cheese Tour

 Molly Browne photo courtesy Dairy Farmers of Wisconsin

-The Wisconsin tour was organized by Molly Browne, education director at Dairy Farmers of Wisconsin, and those selected for the group were primarily cheese scholars (so designated upon completion of the curriculum of the organization’s relatively-new Cheese State University online educational program).
+The Wisconsin tour was organized by Molly Browne, education director at Dairy Farmers of Wisconsin, and those selected for the group were primarily cheese Scholars (so designated upon completion of the curriculum of the organization’s relatively-new Cheese State University online educational program).
 The group also included Cheese Monger Invitational competitors.
 We’ll talk more about the Cheese State University program and about some of the seven producers visited on the trip in future posts.
-As a retailer myself, and a self-taught cheese scholar, I was excited to spend such quality time with other knowledgeable, and knowledge-eager cheese pros, some of whom were not yet in kindergarten before Uplands produced its first batch.
+As a retailer myself, and a self-taught cheese Scholar, I was excited to spend such quality time with other knowledgeable, and knowledge-eager cheese pros, some of whom were not yet in kindergarten before Uplands produced its first batch.

 Orphee Paillotin and Paula Heimerl of Alpinage